-I am a Medical Statistician (Tenure Track Fellow) primarily interested in the development and validation of prognostic models for people with recurrent conditions such as epilepsy and asthma.
-I am based in the Department of Biostatistics at the University of Liverpool and am a member of the Liverpool Centre for Cardiovascular Science.
+I am a Medical Statistician primarily interested in the development and validation of clinical prediction models for people with recurrent conditions such as epilepsy and asthma.
+I am based in the Department of Health Data Science at the University of Liverpool and am a member of the Liverpool Centre for Cardiovascular Science.

 My work has informed the Driving and Vehicle Licensing Agency’s regulations on time off driving for people with a first-ever seizure, and driving during and after antiepileptic drug withdrawal.
 This work has now also underpinned European Union policy on driving.